syncfusion-content/fileformat-docs/File-Formats/DocIO/Word-document/Compare Word documents.md

 # Compare Word documents in C#

 Comparing two documents allows you to identify differences and similarities between them.
-The .NET Word library (DocIO) allows you to compare two Word documents and highlight the following changes as tracked changes
+The .NET Word library (DocIO) enables you to compare two Word documents and highlight the following changes as tracked changes.
 *	Insertions
 *	Deletions
 *	Formatting